electron/electron/docs/api/web-contents.md

 * `id` Integer

-Returns `WebContents` - A WebContents instance with the given ID.
+Returns `WebContents` | undefined - A WebContents instance with the given ID, or `undefined` if there is no WebContents associated with the given ID.

 ## Class: WebContents